-- Per the Ohio Department of Higher Education, a major must comprise a minimum of 30 semester hours in a particular discipline. - Concentrations must include a minimum of 50 percent of the curriculum within the major.
+- Per the Ohio Board of RegentsDepartment of Higher Education, a major must comprise a minimum of 30 semester hours in a particular discipline. - Concentrations must include a minimum of 50 percent of the curriculum within the major.

 Within this structure, the content of programs determines the type of bachelor's degree.